How to react when a colleague encroaches on your work

 1. Try to understand why your colleague is stepping on your toes

 You’re wondering how it came to this.
-This may be key to resolving this tricky situation:try to understand why your colleague is acting in this way by confronting them with their own behaviour.
+This may be key to resolving this tricky situation:try to understand why your colleague is acting in this way by confronting them with their own behavior.
 This will help you to take a step back from the situation and calmly discuss it with them.
-So analyse the facts.
+To analyze the facts.
 To do this, ask yourself the right questions about your colleague, and also about yourself as well:

 - Are they new in the company?
 Perhaps they don’t fully understand the scope of their job?